SENSEiXENUS/senseixenus.github.io/posts/Notes/Notes.md

 - Use `adb shell pm path <package name>` to get the apk package name
 - Use `adb pull <package name>` to download apk locally

+### STATIC ANALYSIS

+- Use this grep examples to check for  weak cryptography e.g exposed private key

+          grep -r "SecretKeySpec" *

+          grep -rli "aes" *

+          grep -rli "iv"

+- To check for exported preferences, check the `AndroidManifest.xml` with grep

+      cat AndroidManifest.xml | grep "activity" --color ##To check activities cat AndroidManifest.xml | grep "android:allowBackup" --color ## To check the app allows backup access cat AndroidManifest.xml | grep "android:debuggable" --color ### Check if the app is debuggable,it makes it easier to reverse engineer if debuggable cat AndroidManifest.xml | grep "android:" --color #finding android permissions

+- Apps permission
+  Apps can be `normal` or `dangerous`, normal perms don't pose risks or dangers if granted but `dangerous` ones post otherwise